Haley says she will only join debates with Trump or Biden moving forward

 DeSantis narrowly beat Haley for second place with 21 percent to her 19 percent.

-The announcement also comes as viewership for the Trump-less Republican debates have increasingly declined with each event.
+The announcement also comes as viewership for the Trump-less Republican debates has increasingly declined with each event.

 Polls have shown Haley rising in New Hampshire to more than 30 percent support in the polling average from The Hill/Decision Desk HQ.
 Trump still leads in the average with 42 percent, while DeSantis has fallen into the single digits in the state.